 African American Dance Company Dance Workshop scholarship

-The African American Dance Company (AADC) Annual Dance Workshop, hosted at IU Bloomington on March 22 & 23, 2019, exposes students to dance and music from the perspective of the African American and African diaspora through master classes, performances, and enlightening discussions.
+TThe African American Dance Company (AADC) Annual Dance Workshop, hosted at IU Bloomington on March 6 & 7, 2020, exposes students to dance and music from the perspective of African American culture and the African diaspora through master classes, panel discussions, and performances.
 High school students (grades 9–12) are eligible to apply for scholarships funding the two-day workshop registration fees.
+Email

 Email firstname.lastname@example.org with questions.